kjain14/ai-pr-reviewer/README.md

 - `GITHUB_TOKEN`: This should already be available to the GitHub Action environment.
 This is used to add comments to the pull request.
-- `OPENAI_API_KEY`: use this to authenticate with OpenAI API.
-You can get one [here](https://platform.openai.com/account/api-keys).
+- `MISTRAL_API_KEY`: use this to authenticate with Mistral API.
+You can get one [here](https://console.mistral.ai).
 Please add this key to your GitHub Action secrets.
-- `OPENAI_API_ORG`: (optional) use this to use the specified organization with OpenAI API if you have multiple.
-Please add this key to your GitHub Action secrets.
+- `OPENAI_API_KEY`: (optional) use this to authenticate with OpenAI API if you prefer OpenAI models.
+- `FIREWORKS_API_KEY`: (optional) use this to authenticate with Fireworks AI if you prefer Fireworks models.

-### Models: `gpt-4` and `gpt-3.5-turbo`
+### Models: Mistral AI, OpenAI, and Fireworks AI

-Recommend using `gpt-3.5-turbo` for lighter tasks such as summarizing the changes (`openai_light_model` in configuration) and `gpt-4` for more complex review and commenting tasks (`openai_heavy_model` in configuration).
+Recommend using `mistral-small-latest` for lighter tasks such as summarizing the changes (`openai_light_model` in configuration) and `mistral-large-latest` for more complex review and commenting tasks (`openai_heavy_model` in configuration).

-Costs: `gpt-3.5-turbo` is dirt cheap. `gpt-4` is orders of magnitude more expensive, but the results are vastly superior.
-We are typically spending $20 a day for a 20 developer team with `gpt-4` based review and commenting.
+Costs: Mistral AI models offer excellent performance at competitive pricing.
+The system also supports OpenAI and Fireworks AI models as alternatives.

 ### Prompts & Configuration